If you have been near someone with COVID-19

 A contact is someone who has had exposure to a confirmed or probable case of COVID-19.
-You're a contact if you were at a location of interest at the same time as a person with COVID-19.
+You are a contact if you have been near or were at a location of interest at the same time as a person with COVID-19.

 Your level of exposure will depend on what actions you need to take.
 This will often be staying home and getting a test.
-The day you're exposed is day 0.
+The day you are exposed is day 0.

 A negative test means you do not have COVID-19.